rjbultitude/theconditionalorchestra/README.md

 [JSCS](http://jscs.info/rules.html) and [JS Hint](http://jshint.com/docs/options/) are used to highlights stylisitic and syntactical JS issues.
 Rules used are listed in `.jscsrc` and `.jshintrc` respectively.

+### Service worker
+This is registered in an inline script on the index page and refers to a file that is minfied and copied to the root when the Gulp task `script` is run.

 ## References

 * [Freqi](https://www.npmjs.com/package/freqi)